hergemony/wickedweather/README.md

 Hello!

-Welcome to another task brought to you by Hergemony.

-This week we will be exploring the weird wacky world of wicked weather!

-We will designing  a dashboard that allows users to search for the weather forecast of a desired location.
+We will designing a dashboard that allows users to search for the weather forecast of a desired city location.

-TML and CSS and Javascript documents create a random password generator.
-This application emphasizes the use of Javascript to generate a random, secure password for the user.

 This project has the following features: